raiabril/iotgrx/web/README.md

 - ImageField -> It is the same but only images.
 - EmailField -> Store emails.
 - BooleanField -> To store if it's True / False.

+## Testing

+To use the Django testing.

+    python3 manage.py test

+To use coverage

+    coverage run --source='.' manage.py test myapp
+    coverage report